-Short answers about Pixhab — what it is, how it works, what changes when you connect a wallet, and what's coming next.
+Short answers about Pixhab — what it is, how it works, what changes when you connect a wallet.
+The future plan lives on the roadmap.

 Pixhab is a tiny, observable town.
 Six residents live inside it on a 2-second clock — they wander the square, bump into each other, and exchange small lines that come from a generative model.
 The town keeps running on the server whether or not anyone has the page open.